friemen/reactnet/README.md

 * On which input and output reactives does it operate?
 * How are output values computed from input values?
-Put it into the link function of type [Result -> Result].
+Put it into the link-function of type [Result -> Result].
-* What should happen in case the link function throws an exception?
+* What should happen in case the link-function throws an exception?
   The answer is encoded into the error handler, again of type [Result -> Result].
 * What happens if one of the input reactives becomes completed?
 This